 In deployments across Europe, connected silo monitoring has helped reduce emergency deliveries by up to 50% and improve route efficiency by 15–20%, based on results from Holcim France, Spain, and Greece.

-Eliminating manual checks reduces the need for operators to climb silos, a major safety improvement.
+Eliminating manual checks reduces the need for operators to climb silos.
+That's a direct safety improvement, not a side benefit.

 Cement logistics no longer needs to rely on estimation.
 Connected monitoring turns data into action, delivering measurable gains in efficiency, safety, and sustainability.